Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Disabling-Policies.md

 ```

 ## MonitorDisable parameter
-It´s also possible de exclude certain resources from being monitored.
+It´s also possible to exclude certain resources from being monitored.
 You may not want to monitor pre-production or dev environments.
 The MonitorDisable parameter contains the Tag name to determine whether a resource should be included.
 By default, creating the tag MonitorDisable with value "true" will prevent deployment of alert rules on those resources.
 This is easily adjusted to use existing tags, for example you could configure the parameter with the tag name "Environment" and tell it to deploy only if the tag value equals "prod", or when the tag isnt equal to "dev".
 Currently only the tag name is a parameter, other changes require minor changes in the code.

 ### How it works
 The policyRule only continues if "allOff" is true.
 Meaning, the deployment will continue as long as the MonitorDisable tag doesn't exist or doesn't hold the value "true".
 When the tag holds "true", the "allOff" will return "false" as "notEquals": "true" is no longer satisfied, causing the deployment to stop